picandocodigo/List-Category-Posts/README.md

 # Would you like to help with the development?

 The evolution of this plugin wouldn't be possible without the help of [these awesome contributors](https://github.com/picandocodigo/List-Category-Posts/graphs/contributors).
-Special thanks to [Sophist](https://github.com/Sophist-UK), [bibz](https://github.com/bibz), [vacuus](https://github.com/vacuus), [klemens-st](https://github.com/klemens-st) for their contributions and hard work and [every other person](https://github.com/picandocodigo/List-Category-Posts/graphs/contributors) who's contributed to this plugin:+1:
+Special thanks to [Sophist](https://github.com/Sophist-UK), [bibz](https://github.com/bibz), [vacuus](https://github.com/vacuus), [klemens-st](https://github.com/klemens-st) for their contributions and hard work and [every other person](https://github.com/picandocodigo/List-Category-Posts/graphs/contributors) who's contributed to this plugin :+1:

 Sometimes Pull Request take a while for us to review, but we'll eventually get to all of them.
 If you open a PR, feel free to add your wordpress.org user so if it gets merged I can add you to the list of contributors in the plugin's readme file.

 # Development

+## Vagrant

 A Vagrantfile is provided to set up a box for WordPress development.
 You need [Vagrant](http://www.vagrantup.com/) installed on your computer.